Texas Recording Laws: Consent Rules and Penalties

 Business Call Recording

-Texas businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
-Consent can be obtained through:
+Texas businesses can record calls for quality assurance, training, or compliance purposes.
+While Texas law does not require businesses to announce the recording, many choose to provide notice as a best practice.
+Common methods of notification include:

 - A periodic beep tone during the call